peter201943/course-eval/documents/developers/CONTRIBUTING.md

 4. Get feedback on your documents.

     In the spirit of democracy, try to involve the other members of the team when you can.
+    When you are comfortable with your document, ping one or two team members on [Discord](https://discord.gg/QKBxxSS9) to get their thoughts.
+    Alternatively, wait until the next meeting and bring up your document then (works best for proposals).

+    Try to accept feedback gracefully.
+This can be difficult, so it may be worthwhile to look over the [Code of Conduct](CONDUCT.md) every now and then.

+    This is also the last formal step of document writing, as you can return to step 3 and loop until you are satisfied with your document.
+    At the end of the day, documents are a tool for communication.
+Once that communication has happened, it is time to move on.

 Now, with the above, the use of Discord and Issues is strongly encouraged.
 If you are not familiar with how to use Discord, you should take some time to learn some Discord etiquette.
 [A Suggestion for Discord Channel Etiquette](https://medium.com/@wysiwyg.comment/a-suggestion-for-discord-channel-etiquette-2b4d1a20ea0d) and